-Classic Glamping is the younger sibling of Classic Cottages, the holiday cottage specialists in the West Country with almost 40 years experience in the industry.
+Classic Glamping is the younger sibling of Classic Cottages, the holiday cottage specialists in the West Country with almost 40 years of experience in the industry.
 Back in 1976, Tony and Clare Tregoning started the business with no idea where it would end up.
 Their founding ambition was to change the way holiday cottages were perceived by guests, as basic boxes with nasty furniture and a tin pot saucepan.
 In short, they wanted to make self-catering more of a pleasure.
 They worked with the owners of the cottages to turn them into homes.
-So you could arrive after a long drive, to flowers and homemade cake on the table, a fire all ready to light and everything in a kitchen to enjoy a full roast dinner.
+So you could arrive after a long drive, to flowers and homemade cake on the table, a fire all ready to light, and everything in a kitchen to enjoy a full roast dinner.
 This set a new standard for the industry and created a sea of change in holiday accommodation.
 We are going about glamping in a similar way with 3 very important guarantees to our guests that no other agent can boast:

-2. You get your own private toilet – not the compost type, one that flushes.
+- You get your own private toilet – not the compost type, one that flushes.

 How much land do you believe should be allocated to providing a glamping area for one safari tent and its inhabitants?

-Ideally at least half an acre however, the more area available the better.
-Classic Glamping is all about providing outstanding glamping accommodation in great locations with space, freedom and privacy to enjoy the countryside – a totally different experience from your average campsite.
-Ideally the location should provide some form of unique attraction; it may be a working farm, centred in an Area of Outstanding Natural Beauty, have easy access to the coast or simply be adjacent to a copse or woodland.
+Ideally at least half an acre, however, the more area available the better.
+Classic Glamping is all about providing outstanding glamping accommodation in great locations with space, freedom, and privacy to enjoy the countryside – a totally different experience from your average campsite.
+Ideally, the location should provide some form of unique attraction; it may be a working farm, centred in an Area of Outstanding Natural Beauty, have easy access to the coast or simply be adjacent to a copse or woodland.

 With this in mind what would you recommend is the largest and smallest overall area for a glamping site?

 This really depends on the location.
-For example, if you had a plot of land with sea views and a short distance to a beach, you could comfortably market three safari tents on a one acre plot due to the advantage of the coastal location.
-If you had a plot of land situated inland, four to five tents on a five acre plot would maximise your potential income without over accommodating the site and without sacrificing the overall experience we are selling.
+For example, if you had a plot of land with sea views and a short distance to a beach, you could comfortably market three safari tents on a one-acre plot due to the advantage of the coastal location.
+If you had a plot of land situated inland, four to five tents on a five-acre plot would maximise your potential income without over-accommodating the site and without sacrificing the overall experience we are selling.

 What is the process for applying for and gaining planning permission to have a site on land?